SioKCronin/website/content/ai_notes/software_engineering/github_take_home.md

 that 20% of Yelp's users stay logged into the app, these means there are approximately 80 million users who log in each month.
 If we assume the distribution of logins is constant across the entire day, that would mean an average of 925 logins/second.
-While Yelp is used globally, the lioshare of its users are in the United States, and they most likely have observed hours of peak usage, so it would be safe to assume the number of logins per second could excede this initial estimate, perhaps extending up to tens of thousands of logins per econd.
+While Yelp is used globally, the lionshare of its users are in the United States, and they most likely have observed hours of peak usage, so it would be safe to assume the number of logins per second could excede this initial estimate, perhaps extending up to tens of thousands of logins per econd.